Noriko Kawamura

 Noriko Kawamura teaches history at the Washington State University, where she specializes in military history, World War II in the Pacific, and the Cold War and holds the Arnold M. and Atsuko Craft Professor chair.

-Her most well-known work specialises in Hirohito and modern Japan.
+Her most well-known work specialises in Hirohito who was the emperor of Japan between 1926 and 1989, and modern Japan.

 Education

 Kawamura received a bachelor's degree from Keio University in Japan in 1978.
 She received her doctoral degree from the University of Washington in 1989, with major fields in American diplomatic history, Japanese-American relations, and modern Japan.

 Career

 Kawamura has served as President of the Asian Studies on the Pacific Coast society.

 Works

 Kawamura is currently working on a new book project on Emperor Hirohito's Cold War under contract with the University of Washington Press.